alexanderfrey/angular-rangeslider/README.md

 `pin-handle` - disable/hide one handle, default: null - options: 'min' | 'max'

 `prevent-equal-min-max` - prevent the `min` and `max` values from being equal.
 The `step` value is used to set the minimum difference, otherwise a value of `1` is used.

-`attach-handle-values` - move the value labels in sync with the slider handles when `true`, default: `false`

 Some more examples
 ------------------